henryc-dev/logistic-regression/README.md

 Achieved an accuracy of 1.0

 ## Conclusion
 The model works well on a simple binary classification task.
-It is sensible to test on more complicatd dataset and extend it to a multi-class classificaiton model.
-More features such as regularisation and feature scaling can be added to the model.
+It is sensible to test on a more complicatd dataset and extend it to a multi-class classificaiton model.
+More features such as regularisation and feature scaling can be added.